 For several decades, development economists and policymakers have highlighted insufficient or inefficient transport infrastructure, coupled with border frictions and high trading costs, as a major obstacle to African economic development and regional integration.
-A World Bank report from 2010 states that Sub-Saharan Africa (SSA) has 31 paved roads km per $100km^2$ of land, compared to $134km^2$ in other low-income countries, estimates the annual infrastructure gap at \$93 billion, and urges SSA countries to spend one percent of GDP on roads (Foster & Briceño-Garmendia, 2010).
+A World Bank report from 2010 states that Sub-Saharan Africa (SSA) has 31 paved roads km per $100km^2$ of land, compared to 134km in other low-income countries, estimates the annual infrastructure gap at US\$93 billion and urges SSA countries to spend 1 percent of GDP on roads (Foster & Briceño-Garmendia, 2010).
 This is echoed by the African Development Report 2010, attesting a financing gap at 5 percent of GDP to overhaul the infrastructure sector (ADB, 2010).
-More extensive and detailed work by Teravaninthorn & Raballand (2009) and Lamarque & Nugent (2022) unveils the nature of transportation and trucking in Africa, the determinants of transport costs and frictions, and discusses the potential and policy options for development along specific transport corridors.
-However, little remains known about the economic optimality of such investments.
-Most academic and policy literature analyzes a single country or corridor in isolation and relies on heuristic calculations or strongly reduced road network graphs.
-Equilibrium concepts and implications for optimal routing and traffic flow, including along non-targeted roads, are often neglected.
+More extensive and detailed work by Teravaninthorn & Raballand (2009) and Lamarque & Nugent (2022) unveils the nature of transportation and trucking in Africa, the determinants of transport costs and frictions, and discusses potentials and policy options for development along specific transport corridors.
+Yet, still little is known about the economic optimality of such (large-scale) transport investments.

-This paper instead presents a comprehensive, data-driven, and quantitatively rigorous assessment of Africa's road network and optimal investments into it at the trans-African scale.
-It (1) conducts a detailed empirical stocktake of Africa's present road network; (2) characterizes global economic optimality in network investments from a market access and welfare perspective; (3) investigates the effects of cross-border frictions on optimal spatial allocations; and (4) presents costbenefit analyses and evidence on the macroeconomic feasibility of large scale (optimal) investments.
-This agenda mirrors questions of international policymakers who, in theory, can invest in roads anywhere on the continent and may ask: (1) is it still important to invest in African roads?; (2) where exactly should we invest in African roads?; (3) are investments sensible with/without regulatory reforms?; and (4) are they macroeconomically feasible?
-The paper engages this ambitious
+This paper thus presents a comprehensive, data-driven, and quantitatively rigorous assessment of Africa's road network and optimal investments into it at the trans-African scale.
+It (1) conducts a detailed empirical stocktake of Africa's present road network; (2) characterizes global economic optimality in network investments from a market access and welfare perspective; (3) investigates the effects of cross-border frictions on optimal spatial allocations; and (4) presents cost-benefit analyses and evidence on the macroeconomic feasibility of large scale (optimal) investments.
+This agenda mirrors questions of international policymakers who, in theory, can invest in roads anywhere on the continent and may ask: (1) is it still important to invest in African roads?; (2) where exactly should we invest in African roads?; (3) are investments sensible with/without trade facilitation?; and (4) are they macroeconomically feasible?
+The paper engages this ambitious agenda by building realistic economic topographies informed by routing engines, geospatial big data, and surveys and analyzing investments on them using tools from graph theory and spatial economic modeling.